rkdarst/scicomp/tut/practical/practical-correct-programs.rst

 Program incrementally
 ~~~~~~~~~~~~~~~~~~~~~

-- Use the debugger / interact to test each step of the way
+- Use the debugger / interact to test each step of the way.